 The Bosch Serie 6 offers a 7kg load capacity, which is the average, plus a respectable 1500 rpm spin speed.
 These specs are pretty ideal for smaller families.

-It is energy-rated A and uses around 1087 of power annually, at a cost of £168.
-This is about the mid-range of the five we have reviewed.
+It has an energy-efficiency rating of "A" and uses around 1087 of power annually.
+This is estimated to cost around £168.
+That's about the mid-range of the five we have reviewed.

 With the Bosch, you would expect to get a fine range of features, and you do; a 24-hr delay timer, a 15-minute quick wash and a "time to end of cycle" readout - which a lot of models don't have.

 In all, there are 14 programs which can be selected with a dial and button system.
 It's one of the quietest on our list, putting out only 49db during normal wash, and 59db during drying.